RaffaeleBerzoini/HRV_in_neonates/README.md

 - Some Dialogue Boxes will guide you during the execution.
 - After the execution, you will find two _.xls_ files (one for time domain and one for frequency domain) in the working directory with all the calculated parameters for each subject selected.
 - If statistical analysis is requested, two additional _.xls_ files are generated.
 These files will contain all the statistical indexes and tests computed on the parameters of the first two _.xls_ files.

+## Report

+- A 2-pages report is provided to explain the choices made during the implementation and the observations about the results obtained.